amundsen-io/amundsen/frontend/docs/application_config.md

 All resource configurations must match or extend the `BaseResourceConfig`.
 This configuration supports the following options:
 1. `displayName`: The name displayed throughout the application to refer to this resource type.
 2. `filterCategories`: An optional `FilterConfig` object.
 When set for a given resource, that resource will display filter options in the search page UI.
+3. `supportedSources`: An optional `SourcesConfig` object.

 #### Filter Categories
 The `FilterConfig` is an array of objects that match any of the supported filter options.
 We currently support a `MultiSelectFilterCategory` and a `SingleFilterCategory`.
 See our [config-types](https://github.com/lyft/amundsenfrontendlibrary/blob/master/amundsen_application/static/js/config/config-types.ts) for more information about each option.

-### Table Configuration
+#### Supported Sources
-`TableResourceConfig` extends `BaseResourceConfig` with a `supportedDatabases` option.
-This can be used for the following customizations:
+The `SourcesConfig` can be used for the customizations detailed below.
+See examples in [config-default.ts](https://github.com/lyft/amundsenfrontendlibrary/blob/master/amundsen_application/static/js/config/config-default.ts).

-#### Custom Icons
+##### Custom Icons
-You can configure custom icons to be used throughout the UI when representing datasets from particular sources/databases.
-On the `TableResourceConfig.supportedDatabases` object, add an entry with the `id` used to reference that database and map to an object that specifies the `iconClass` for that database.
+You can configure custom icons to be used throughout the UI when representing entities from particular sources.
+On the `supportedSources` object, add an entry with the `id` used to reference that source and map to an object that specifies the `iconClass` for that database.
 This `iconClass` should be defined in [icons.scss](https://github.com/lyft/amundsenfrontendlibrary/blob/master/amundsen_application/static/css/_icons.scss).

-#### Display Names
+##### Display Names
-You can configure a specific display name to be used throughout the UI when representing datasets from particular sources/databases.
-On the `TableResourceConfig.supportedDatabases` object, add an entry with the `id` used to reference that database and map to an object that specified the `displayName` for that database.
+You can configure a specific display name to be used throughout the UI when representing entities from particular sources.
+On the `supportedSources` object, add an entry with the `id` used to reference that source and map to an object that specified the `displayName` for that source.

 ## Table Lineage